 The peak of Calanus glacialis abundance was usually observed in the end of May, in the beginning of the spring period (Fig. 2).
 The nauplii were the absolute dominants in the population at this moment.
 Juveniles of C. glacialis (generation of the analyzed year) peaked in the middle of June and disappeared from the 0–25 m depth layer by the end of July.
 Peak of Pseudocalanus spp. abundance was rather prolonged, with the “plateau” from the middle of May until the end of June.
 These species were present during the whole year.
 Oithona similis was registered year round and demonstrated several peaks in July – September.
 Narrow peak in the middle of June was characteristic for Microsetella norvegica, which was also present during the whole year.
 The first individuals of Centropages hamatus appeared normally in early June; the maximum abundance of this species was observed usually in the end of August.
 Temora longicornis developed synchronously to Centropages: the timing of their appearance and the abundance peaks coincided.
 They were first found in the plankton in the first 10 days of June; the peaks of their abundances were observed in the last 10 days of August.
 These two boreal species disappeared totally by the beginning of December.
 Acartia spp. had prolonged development season with several peaks in August and September, and was totally absent only in February.

 Fig. 2 Seasonal dynamics of temperature and species abundance at the D-1 station (data for the period 1961–2018).
 X-axis – number of Julian day.
-Long-term means of total numbers for each 10-day period are shown.
+Long-term means of total population numbers in the layer 0-25 m for each 10-day period are shown.
 Error bars indicate standard errors of means.

 Average dates of the key temperature thresholds and phenological events are present on the Fig. 3.
 The earliest of registered events in environment (Fig. 3B) was the timing of ice melt – it took place on average in the beginning of May (day 141).
 As it was mentioned before, spring normally started in the beginning of May according to temperature curve.
 However, the first key date in the seasonal temperature dynamics, that we could reliably register almost every year, was 3 °C threshold (arbitrary spring beginning).
 The latter was normally registered a month later, normally in the beginning of June (160-th day).
 Summer began only 2 weeks later, on 173-th day, and finished in the middle of October (day 287).